-The intern will be paid through the organization’s payroll at a rate of $15 per hour.
+The intern will be paid through the organization’s payroll at a rate of $15 per hour, up to 150 hours.
 The Patterson Foundation will prepay the host organization a $3,000 stipend to compensate for this internship expense.

 Bringing someone on is expensive.
 How do I cover payroll costs?

-When you hire your intern, there are designated funds within the stipend which help to cover employer taxes, W-2, and payroll fees.
+When you hire your intern, designated funds within the stipend help cover employer taxes, W-2, and payroll fees.